-The main conference is held annually in Boston, and an international conference was also held recently with the next venue set to be London.
+The main conference is held annually in Boston, and an international conference has been taking place for the last 5 years.

 The aim of the Simmons Leadership Conference is to bring together professional women leaders, who want to better themselves, their workplaces, and the world.
 The event attracts over 4,000 middle- and senior-level women from companies and organizations across the USA and around the world.